NEW HAMPSHIRE

 FORFEITS AND MAKE-UP GAMES

-5. In the judgment of the State Baseball Committee, if a team does not finish its scheduled District games, all games played by that team will be discounted in the final standings of the District in which the team played.
+5. In the judgment of the State Chairman, Vice Chairman and Umpire in Chief, if a team does not finish its scheduled District games, all games played by that team will be discounted in the final standings of the District in which the team played.
+Consideration will be taken into account on how the eliminated games would affect seedings for State Tournament.

-3. Umpires for the State Tournament will be selected by the Department Baseball Committee and will be members of the NHALBUA.
+3. Umpires for the State Tournament will be selected by the Umpire in Chief with approval by the Department Chairman and will be members of the NHALBUA.

-4. All Senior tournament games will be scheduled regulation nine (9) inning games.
-Junior tournament games will be seven (7) innings.
+4. All prep, Junior and Senior tournament games will be scheduled seven (7) innings.
 Tournament games interrupted, for whatever reason, will be played to conclusion and retain their place in the tournament schedule.

-5. All Senior State Tournament games will utilize a 10 Run Rule after 7 innings, unless the home team is ahead by 10 runs or more after 6 ½ innings (4 1/2 innings for Junior).
+5. All Prep, Junior and Senior State Tournament games will utilize a 10 Run Rule after 5 innings, unless the home team is ahead by 10 runs or more after 4 1/2 innings.

 9. For seeding purposes only, teams whose records are the same in the final district standing and are tied for first, second or third place will be determined by: